 For families

 Kids and grown-ups of all ages take delight in Oregon’s museums and theme parks.
 Show your love for the state’s timeless attractions with a gift certificate or merchandise.
 Purchase a brick in a friend’s name for the Albany Historical Carousel, where each wooden animal is handcrafted and painted.
-The Enchanted Forest has inspired imaginations for generations, yet it’s struggling to stay afloat during COVID-19.
-The park is collecting donations and selling souvenirs online — including branded sweatshirts — that locals would be proud to unwrap.
-Find more fun stocking-stuffers at the websites for McMinnville’s Evergreen Aviation & Space Museum and The Oregon Vortex in Gold Hill, plus gift cards or memberships to Gilbert House Children’s Museum in Salem, Portland Children’s Museum, Ashland’s ScienceWorks Hands-On Museum and the Eugene Science Center.
-For animal lovers, symbolically adopt a red panda or giraffe from the Oregon Zoo, a cheetah or tiger at Wildlife Safari, a rehabilitated wolf or bear at Wildlife Images, a raptor at the Cascade Raptor Center, or a sea otter or puffin at Oregon Coast Aquarium, complete with plush toy.
+Salem’s Enchanted Forest has inspired imaginations for generations and has an online shop that includes artwork, apparel and gift certificates.
+Find more fun stocking-stuffers at the websites for McMinnville’s Evergreen Aviation & Space Museum and The Oregon Vortex in Gold Hill, plus gift cards or memberships to Gilbert House Children’s Museum in Salem, Ashland’s ScienceWorks Hands-On Museum and the Eugene Science Center.
+For animal lovers, symbolically adopt a red panda or giraffe from the Oregon Zoo, a cheetah or tiger at Wildlife Safari, a rehabilitated wolf or bear at Wildlife Images, a raptor at the Cascade Raptor Center, or your favorite sea creature at Oregon Coast Aquarium, complete with plush toy.

 Read stories about Oregon family fun.